poojarokde/infinite-scroll/README.md

 # infinite-scroll
-Application which loads images infinitely when a certain scroll position is reached This application covers below concepts
+Application which loads images infinitely when a certain scroll position is reached.

+This application covers below concepts
 1. Async , await
 2. window offset values